How Much Does Medicare Part D Cost?

 What Is the Late Enrollment Penalty?

 Another factor influencing the cost of your premium is when you enroll.
-For each full month after eligibility that you don’t have prescription drug coverage, you’ll typically have to pay 1% of the base premium ($33.37 in 2022), and you’ll have to pay that for as long as you have Medicare prescription drug coverage.8 The penalty amount may change from year to year.
+For each full month after eligibility that you don’t have prescription drug coverage, you’ll typically have to pay 1% of the base premium, and you’ll have to pay that for as long as you have Medicare prescription drug coverage.8 The penalty amount may change from year to year.

 What Is Your Deductible?